MahirC2/LibraryCollectionManager/README.md

-Click on the link in the description to view.
+Click on the link in the 'About' section to view.